 Self-service client installation guide

-Adaxes Self-service client provides secure access to the self-password reset system and enables users to reset their own Active Directory passwords from the Windows/macOS login and unlock screens without any intervention of administrative staff.
-If certain users haven't enrolled for password self-service, the Self-service client can periodically remind them to do so in the system notification area.
+Adaxes self-service client provides secure access to the self-password reset system and enables users to reset their own Active Directory passwords from the Windows/macOS login and unlock screens without any intervention of administrative staff.
+If certain users haven't enrolled for password self-service, the self-service client can periodically remind them to do so in the system notification area.

-This guide provides the information you need to install, configure, and troubleshoot Adaxes Self-service client, and is intended for system administrators, integrators, and other IT professionals that are using the product.
+This guide provides the information you need to install, configure, and troubleshoot Adaxes self-service client, and is intended for system administrators, integrators, and other IT professionals that are using the product.

 Security

-Adaxes Self-service client enables users to reset their passwords without logging in to the system by clicking on a special link on the login screen.
+Adaxes self-service client enables users to reset their passwords without logging in to the system by clicking on a special link on the login screen.
 When a user clicks the link, they get anonymous access to the Adaxes password self-service site opened in Microsoft Internet Explorer or Safari.
 The web browser session used to access the service is restricted, preventing insecure actions.
 The most noticeable restrictions applied to this session include:

 • Inability to follow links to other sites from the password self-reset site